 This is because black Pugs usually do not have a double oat.
-But that doesn’t guarantee they won’t have one – you just have better odds of a single coat.
+However, this doesn’t guarantee they won’t have one – you just have better odds of a single coat.

 We have two black pugs, Lilu & Sprocket.
 Lilu has a thick coat of longer soft fur that sheds quite a bit.
 Sprocket has a shorter more coarse coat that doesn’t shed at all.– Anonymous Reddit User

 There are many different colors of Pugs.
 Some of the more popular colors, such as fawn Pugs, shed a lot more than a black one.
 Owners will even tell you that the black hair from black pugs are less noticeable than hair from their fawn counterparts.

 Another Reddit user summed it up nicely, saying, “some Pugs just shed more than others and some pugs just have a thinner less fluffy coat.“

 Many owners have opted to shave their Pug to reduce the shedding.
 However, the community has mixed feelings about this.
 Obviously, this is not a permanent solution, but a temporary one that requires extra time upfront (or money spent at the groomers).